suned/pfun/docs/source/programming_guide.md

 To call the `response` function, we need an instance of a type that is a `str` and a `Credentials` instance _at the same time_, because that argument must be passed to both the effect returned by `execute` and by `make_request`.
 Ideally, we want `response` to have the type `Effect[Intersection[Credentials, str], IOError, bytes]`, where `Intersection[Credentials, str]` indicates that the environment type must be both of type `Credentials` and of type `str`.

 In theory such an object could exist (defined as `class MyEnv(Credentials, str): ...`), but there are no straight-forward way of expressing that type dynamically in the Python type system.
-As a consequence, `pfun` infers the resulting effect with the `R` parameterized as `Any`, which in this case doesn't mean that any type will do, but simply that `pfun` could not assign a meaningful type to `R`.
+As a consequence, `pfun` infers the resulting effect with the `R` parameterized as `typing.Any`, which in this case means that `pfun` could not assign a meaningful type to `R`.

 If you use the `pfun` MyPy plugin, you can however redesign the program to follow a pattern that enables `pfun` to infer a meaningful combined type in much the same way that the error type resulting from combining two effects using `and_then` can be inferred.
 This pattern is called _the module pattern_.